isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><a href="https://herpsocsg.com/" rel="noopener noreferrer nofollow" target="_blank">Herpetological Society of Singapore (HSS)</a></strong>.
-Come visit the HSS booth where we will showcase several specially preserved reptile specimens.
-There will be 2-3 posters featuring native herpetofauna and project(s) we are working on.
-The booth will also have stickers for sale at the event.</p>
+Come visit the HSS booth where we will showcase several wet and dry herpetofauna specimens alongside our posters and merchandise.</p>
 </td>
 </tr>
 <tr>